Data Protection Gap Analysis: Everything You Need to Know

 Common Challenges in Data Protection Gap Analysis

-While data protection gap analysis offers numerous benefits, organizations may encounter certain challenges along the way.
+While data protection gap analysis offers numerous benefits, organisations may encounter certain challenges along the way.
 It is crucial to be aware of these obstacles and proactively address them to ensure a successful analysis process.

 Lack of Expertise

 Engaging external experts can provide valuable insights and guidance.
 These experts have experience in conducting data protection gap analyses and can bring a fresh perspective to the process.
-They can identify blind spots and recommend best practices that organizations may not have considered.
+They can identify blind spots and recommend best practices that organisations may not have considered.

 Time and Resource Constraints